 Rice Cooker – Any rice cooker can be used for this recipe.
 I’m using the Tiger 10 Cup Electric Rice Cooker.

-Large Shallow Container – I like using a large 5.6L shallow food storage container; this will be used to mix the sushi vinegar and the rice.
-You can also use a wooden hangiri, a large baking sheet, or a large baking dish.
+Large Shallow Container – I like using a large 5.6L shallow food storage container to mix the sushi vinegar and rice.
+You can also use a wooden hangiri, a large baking sheet, or a large dish.

 What Type Of Rice Is Used For Sushi?

-Short-grain white rice or medium-grain California rice is traditionally used for making sushi.
-This variety of rice has a sticky texture when cooked, which helps the rice hold together when making sushi rolls.
-What gives sushi its unique flavour is the rice vinegar, sugar, and salt used to season the rice when cooked.
+Japanese short-grain or medium-grain California white rice is used for making sushi.
+When cooked this variety of rice has a sticky texture, which helps it hold together when making sushi rolls.

 Ingredient Notes

-- Sugar – This is used to sweeten the sushi rice and balance out the flavours from the rice vinegar, and I used white granulated sugar.
+- Sugar – To sweeten the sushi rice and balance out the flavours from the rice vinegar, I used white granulated sugar.

 - Salt – This is to season the sushi rice.
 I used basic iodized table salt.